aspm-ecr/Go-re-22/README.md

 It is helpful to have a go-to app for demoing new tools - this is mine.
 It's nice to have an app that is more than just a hello world, so I tried to create one that mirrors something usable to some degree.

+> Oct 16, 2025: lightweight README touch-up to re-trigger the component workflow for remediation validation runs.

 ## Tech info

 - [Vue.js](https://vuejs.org/) - The frontend web framework used to build the site